Is the Chase Sapphire Reserve worth the annual fee?

 Original features of the Sapphire Reserve

 The Chase Sapphire Reserve originally launched with a rich suite of benefits.
 The list starts with two prime bonus categories: 3 points per dollar on a very wide range of both travel and dining purchases.
-The card also comes with a $300 annual travel credit that works on those same travel purchases, a Priority Pass Select membership that gives you access to over 1,000 airport lounges around the world, and a credit of up to $100 when you apply for either the Global Entry or TSA PreCheck expedited security programs.
+The card also features a $300 annual travel credit that works on those same travel purchases, a Priority Pass Select membership that gives you access to over 1,000 airport lounges around the world, and a credit of up to $100 when you apply for either the Global Entry or TSA PreCheck expedited security programs.

 The Sapphire Reserve also currently comes with a sign-up bonus for new card holders.
 If you’re approved for the card, you’ll earn 50,000 bonus points when you spend $4,000 in the first three months after you open the account.